Banging Toolbox

 Features to consider with bike wall mounts

-- Capacity.
+• Capacity.
 This depends on whether you need a rack for multiple bikes or just a hook for one.
-50lbs is a good capacity for single racks, while 200lbs mounting hardware is good for multiple ones.
+50lbs is an outstanding capacity for single racks, while 200lbs mounting hardware is good for multiple ones.

 Reasons to buy a wall mount garage bike rack

-- Saves space.
+1. Saves space.
 Having wall-mounted bike storage helps you save additional space and can be the best way to store your type of bike.
 By hanging your bikes of different sizes up on a wall, you reduce obstruction, especially in an already tight space.
-It reduces clutter and allows you to have an organized storage area for your bikes and other possessions.
+It reduces clutter and enables you to have an organized storage area for your bikes and other possessions.

-- Improves security.
+2. Improves security.
 Having the best bike rack improves security as it virtually eliminates the difficulties and risks of just having your bike parked outside.
-A huge benefit of having a wall-mounted bike rack is that it allows you to keep your bike indoors, keeping it within arms-reach, and guards it against the elements.
-A rack also keeps your bike firmly in place, protecting it from unwarranted bumping and damage to your bikes.
+A huge benefit of having a wall-mounted bike rack is that it helps you to keep your bike indoors, keeping it within arms reach, and guards it against the elements.
+A rack keeps your bike firmly in place, protecting it from unwarranted bumping and damage to your bikes.

 Before you buy a wall mount garage bike rack…